lark-parser/lark/docs/json_tutorial.md

 The first step for optimizing is to have a benchmark.
 For this benchmark I'm going to take data from [json-generator.com/](http://www.json-generator.com/).
 I took their default suggestion and changed it to 5000 objects.
 The result is a 6.6MB sparse JSON file.

-Our first program is going to be just a concatanation of everything we've done so far:
+Our first program is going to be just a concatenation of everything we've done so far:

 ```python
 import sys